8 Powerful Ways to Start a Cover Letter (With Examples)

 5. Express passion for what you do

 Passion is one of the greatest driving factors behind success.
-Since hiring managers are looking for candidates who can be advocates for their company and come with a strong work ethic, starting off by expressing your passions and motivations is a good attention grabber.
+Since hiring managers are looking for candidates who can be advocates for their company and come with a strong work ethic, starting off by expressing your passions and motivations is a good attention-grabber.
 Choose one or two factors that accurately and concisely depict your passion for your career.
 Explain why these passions make you a valuable candidate.

 Example: “I've been passionate about writing since I was the editor-in-chief of my middle school newspaper.
-Throughout my 10+ years of experience, I've channelled this passion into a personal blog with 20,000+ monthly readers and a writer's workshop I founded for inner-city teens.
+Throughout my 10+ years of experience, I've channeled this passion into a personal blog with 20,000+ monthly readers and a writer's workshop I founded for inner-city teens.
 I believe my passion for writing would make me an excellent copywriter at Yukon Industries.”

 6. Tell a creative story

-Although your cover letter is a professional document, it's usually okay to include some humour, charisma and creativity, as long as it's appropriate for the specific job and company.
+Although your cover letter is a professional document, it's usually OK to include some humour, charisma and creativity, as long as it's appropriate for the specific job and company.
 Hiring managers can receive hundreds of applications, and they are looking for something that catches and keeps their attention.
 Do some research on the company culture, examine the tone of the job posting and use your own judgment when going the creative route.

 Example: “It was exactly two hours before a critical meeting with one of our biggest clients—and my manager had just asked me to completely redo our entire sales pitch.
 Under this time crunch, I reworked our pitch from the ground up, collaborating with teams across several departments to deliver a completely new presentation on time.
 The best part?
 Our client loved the pitch, and we closed the sale within 30 minutes.”